pqina/filepond/README.md

 ## License terms

-FilePond is licensed under the [GPL v3 license](http://www.gnu.org/licenses/old-licenses/gpl-3.0.html).
+FilePond is licensed under [GPL v3](https://opensource.org/licenses/GPL-3.0).

 ### What does this mean?